godotengine/godot-website/collections/_article/godot-4-1-is-here.md

 ![An example of using a custom visual shader node from GDExtension](/storage/blog/godot-4-1-is-here/gdextension-visual-shader-node.png)

 The team also implemented a backward compatibility system to help ensure that code written for Godot 4.1 keeps working even if the API changes in future releases.
+However, a significant compatibility breakage was necessary to do in 4.1 to fix critical issues in GDExtension, so existing Godot 4.0 extensions will need to be ported and recompiled for 4.1.

 Finally, a lot of work was done on the architecture once again to make the GDExtension API extensible in the future.

 All the above resulted from the teamwork of [David Snopek](https://github.com/dsnopek), [Juan Linietsky](https://github.com/reduz), [RedworkDE](https://github.com/RedworkDE), [Yuri Rubinsky](https://github.com/Chaosus), and [Yuri Sizov](https://github.com/YuriSizov).